Dell EMC’s six server market trends

 In 2019 we're seeing yet another year of the exponential growth in security threats.
 In fact, only 10% of Australian businesses are confident in their current data protection solutions, according to Dell EMC's latest Global Data Protection Index.

-Expect a greater focus on encryption to emerge, requiring any data at rest to be encrypted, whether at the edge or in the data centre, along with robust encryption key management.
+Expect a greater focus on encryption to emerge, requiring any data at rest to be encrypted, whether at the edge or in the data center, along with robust encryption key management.

 Regulations to protect customer data, similar to EU's General Data Protection Regulation (GDPR), California's Consumer Privacy Act (CCPA) and Australia's encryption law, also can be expected to increase thereby driving compliance costs and forcing tradeoffs.